-We initiated our Phase 1 trial in patients with AD in April 2021.
+We initiated our Phase 1 trial in patients with AD in the second quarter of 2021.
 Before we submit a BLA to the FDA or a MAA to the EMA for ACU193 for the treatment of patients with AD, we will be required to successfully complete our Phase 1 clinical trial and at least one additional late-stage clinical trial.
 The FDA generally requires two pivotal clinical trials to support approval.
-In addition, we must scale up manufacturing and complete other standard nonclinical studies.
+In addition, we must scale up manufacturing and complete other standard nonclinical and clinical studies.
 We cannot predict whether our current or future trials will be successful or whether regulators will agree with our conclusions regarding the nonclinical studies and the clinical trials we conduct.